hsiangwei0903/hsiangwei0903.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a first-year graduate student pursuing a Ph.D. degree in Electrical and Computer Engineering at the University of Washington.
-I hold a Master of Science degree in Electrical and Computer Engineering from the University of Washington, and a Bachelor of Science degree from the prestigious National Chiao Tung University in Taiwan.
+I hold a Master of Science degree in Electrical and Computer Engineering from the University of Washington, and a Bachelor of Science degree from the National Chiao Tung University in Taiwan.

 Currently I am working with Prof. Jenq-Neng Hwang and the <a href="https://ipl-uw.github.io/">Information Processing Lab</a>.
 With a strong focus on multi-object tracking, re-identification, and action recognition, my research interests lie at the intersection of computer vision and artificial intelligence.